 Veterinary assisting is expected to grow over the coming years as the need for animal care and the effectiveness of treatment increases.
 Though a degree is not necessary to become an assistant and much of the training will be on the job, job availability is trending toward those who pursue a degree.

 As the role of the assistant becomes more complex and given more responsibility, positions will more likely be granted to qualified, educated individuals.
 Many veterinary hospitals operate 24 hours allowing for a flexible schedule.

 Veterinary assistants will work under professional veterinarians by providing day to day care for ailing animals and assistance, logging progress and notes, assisting in the operating room, and fulfilling an overall support role within a veterinary hospital.
 Assistants may also be responsible for initial contact with pet owners, and thus must be cordial and professional to put the owner at ease in regard to his or her pet's health and safety.

+Students interested in veterinary assistance may also wish to consider a career as a medical assistant, pharmacy technician, and occupational therapist assistant.
 For additional information about a career in veterinary medicine, check out our Complete Guide for Veterinarians on our blog.
-You can also read our blog post titled Top College Degrees for Animal Lovers for additional information.
+You can also visit the AVMA then read our blog post titled Top College Degrees for Animal Lovers for additional information.